inwx/php-client/README.md

 $res = $domrobot->logout();
 ```

-U can also look at the example.php in the Project.
+You can also look at the example.php in the Project.

 License
 ----